$0.00 members / $0.00 nonmembers 2.0 CE credits

 Purchase Already purchased?
 Sign in to take this course »

 Self-care is important for all professions, but especially massage therapists.
-According to AMTA's 2017 Self-Care Survey, upwards of 90 percent of massage therapists say they are in pain at any given time and about two percent leave the profession each year because of injury.
+AMTA's self-care survey showed that about one-third of therapists have sustained an injury as a result of performing massage, and upwards of 90% of therapists say that they are in pain at any given time.

 Get an overview of self-care best practices and how you can incorporate them into your massages to help keep you healthy now and for years to come.